kartik-v/yii2-password/README.md

 ### Prerequisites

-- Ensure you have latest version jQuery
+- Ensure you have the right version of jQuery loaded (> v1.9.0).
 - In case you are upgrading from an older release, its recommended that you clean up your web assets, local browser cache, and restart your browsers before using the extension.

 ### StrengthValidator